 But you can influence the price that the gym pays you… So ask for a pay rise!
 This is a great guide on how to approach salary negotiations.

 #4 – Upsell More With Every Transaction

-The final way to increase your personal trainer income is to upsell.
+Upselling is an excellent way to make more money as a personal trainer.
 This means getting clients to purchase additional extras on top of their training package.
-It’s the classic approach that’s used throughout retail, from coffee shops to ecommerce.
+It’s the classic approach that’s used throughout retail, from coffee shops to e-commerce.

 In order to make this successful, the upsell needs to align with the client’s goal.
 So if they want to bulk up, then protein powder would be the ideal upsell.
 If they’d like to lose weight, then meal plans might be more suitable.
 Here are a few ideas that you could try…